AdaCore/gnatstudio/docs/users_guide/projects.rst

 .. index:: project; subprojects

-Often, one project file isn't enough to describe a complex system.
-If so, you'll create and use a project hierarchy, with a root project importing subprojects.
+Often, one project file is not enough to describe a complex system.
+If so, you will create and use a project hierarchy, with a root project importing subprojects.
 Each project and subproject is responsible for its own set of sources (including compiling them with the appropriate switches and putting the resulting files in the correct directories).